openmc-dev/openmc/docs/source/methods/energy_deposition.rst

 Coupled neutron-photon transport
 --------------------------------

-Here, OpenMC instructs ``heatr`` to remove the assumption of local photon energy.
+Here, OpenMC instructs ``heatr`` to assume that energy from photons is not deposited locally.
 However, the definitions provided in the NJOY manual indicate that, regardless of this mode, the prompt photon energy is still included in :math:`k_{i, f}`, and therefore must be manually removed.
 Let :math:`N301` represent the total heating number returned from this ``heatr`` run and :math:`M301` be

 .. math::